New Feature: Verified Stolen Credential Detection

 Cloud identities are in the crosshairs

-Although “unsophisticated” identity based attacks are nothing new (some description of identity/phishing attacks have been the top attack vector since at least 2013), the landscape in which these attacks are occurring has changed significantly, moving beyond the compromise of digital credentials toward a broader targeting of the identity infrastructure
+Although “unsophisticated” identity based attacks are nothing new (some description of identity/phishing attacks have been the top attack vector since at least 2013), the landscape in which these attacks are occurring has changed significantly, moving beyond the compromise of digital credentials toward a broader targeting of the identity infrastructure.

 Crowdstrike’s latest global threat report tells us that 75% of attacks to gain access were malware-free, and that “cloud-conscious” attacks (deliberate rather than opportunistic targeting of cloud services to compromise specific functionality) increased 110%.
 Microsoft also notes around 4,000 password attacks per second specifically targeting cloud identities, while there are suggestions from Google employees that attacks looking to steal session cookies (and therefore bypass MFA) happen at roughly the same order of magnitude as password-based attacks.